JLanzuisi/Jack-SB/chapters/ch4.md

 "His words."

-"Then *he* should've said something if he was so pissed"
+"Then *he* should've said something if he was so pissed."

 "He did," Abe said.
 "He raised quite a stink during coffee.
 Don't you remember?"